liuyishengalan/ThinkPad-P52-Hackintosh/README.md

 Tips: If you want to use built-in network adapter, you'd better buy a new pcie card, and I suggest DW1560 or DW1830, considering baout the size and space.
 Also, P52 does not have whitelist upon WLAN hardware, you even do not need to modify your BIOS

 ## What do you need
-- Lenovo Legion Y7000 Series Notebook
+- Lenovo ThinkPad P52 Series Notebook, It seems that P72 can also work with this clover, not tested
 - Mojave disk image is prepared, nomally .dmg file, 10.14 & 10.14.2 & 10 ver.14.3 version has been tested
 - USB storage (at least 8 Gigabyte)
 - Broadcom DW1560 or DW1830 WLAN PCIE card (DW1830 requires modified antenna)